-Maybe you hope to pull out a portion of the home equity (cash out) to put toward other debt.
-If you have the home equity for it, taking care of other debt with higher interest than the rate on your mortgage (such as credit cards, home equity loans, or car loans) means you can save possibly several hundred dollars a month.
+Perhaps you hope to pull out some equity in your home (cash out) to put toward other debt.
+If you have built up some home equity, paying toward other debt with higher interest that your home loan (credit cards or home equity loans, for example) may help save you a lot of cash each month.

-Are you dreaming of paying off your loan faster, while building up your equity faster?
-If this is your wish, your refinance loan can move you to a mortgage loan program with a shorter term, such as a 15 year loan.
-The mortgage payments will likely be higher than they were with a longer term mortgage loan, but in exchange, that you will pay considerably less interest and will build up equity more quickly.
-However, if you have held your current 30-year loan for a long time and the loan balance is somewhat low, you might be able to do this without raising your monthly payment — it's even possible to save!
-To help you figure out your options and the many benefits of refinancing, please contact us at (718) 477-4405.
-We would love to help you reach your goals!
+Are you hoping to fatten your home equity faster, and get your mortgage paid off sooner?
+Then, you'll want to find out about refinancing to a short term mortgage loan - such as a fifteen-year mortgage loan.
+Your monthly payments will likely be more than they were with your long-term mortgage loan, but in exchange, that you will pay considerably less interest and can build up equity more quickly.
+However, if you have held your current thirty-year mortgage for a long time and the loan balance is relatively low, you might be able to do this without raising your monthly mortgage payment — it's even possible to save!
+To help you understand your options and the numerous benefits of refinancing, please contact us at (718) 477-4405.
+We are here for you.

 Curious about refinancing your home?
 Call us: (718) 477-4405.